-How Vegan Butternut Squash Soup Helps a Cold
+Roasted Butternut Squash Soup

 Even right now as I type these words, I am craving a bowl of this nutritious roasted butternut squash soup.

-For some reason, my body decided to trick me last week and it felt like I was coming down with a cold.
+My body decided to trick me last week and it felt like I was coming down with a cold.

 I got the usual tickle in my throat, extreme fatigue for a day, a slight cough, and then…. nothing.